fenago/tableau-fundamentals/lab-guides/md/Lab_1.md

 Additionally, Tableau can read spatial files and geometries from some databases and render spatial objects, polygons, and more.
-We\'ll take a look at these and other geospatial capabilities in *Chapter 12*, *Exploring Mapping and Advanced Geospatial Features.* For now, we\'ll consider some foundational principles for geographic visualization.
+We\'ll take a look at these and other geospatial capabilities in *Lab 12*, *Exploring Mapping and Advanced Geospatial Features.* For now, we\'ll consider some foundational principles for geographic visualization.